- Page Count: 409

 This book definitely took me some time to get into and I wasn’t sure exactly what to make of it at first, but I ended up LOVING the characters so much by the end!

-Blue then meets Gansey and a couple of his friends from his rich private school in real life and she gets pulled into their crazy world.
-Gansey is busy using his endless resources to hunt for the dead Welsh king Glendower who’s supposedly buried on a nearby ley line aaaaand I DON’T EVEN KNOW HOW TO EXPLAIN THIS STORY but it just gets better and better (ok no, it peaks in the third book).
+Then Blue meets Gansey and a couple of his friends from his private school in real life and she gets pulled into their crazy world.
+Gansey is busy using his endless financial resources to hunt for the dead Welsh king Glendower who’s supposedly buried on a nearby ley line aaaaand I DON’T EVEN KNOW HOW TO EXPLAIN THIS STORY but it just gets better and better (ok no, it peaks in the third book).